mahimanew/Python-Training/3 Day Operators.md

 ### **9. Exercises**
 1. Write a program to calculate the result of an arithmetic expression using user inputs.
-2. Check if a given number is both positive and even using logical operators.
+2. Check if a given number and find whether odd or even.
 3. Write a program to check if a string contains the letter "a" using membership operators.
 4. Compare two lists to check if they are the same object or just have the same values.
-5. Perform bitwise operations on two numbers input by the user.

 ---